skuep/kicad-plugins/README.md

 You can also run the plugin standalone by cd'ing into the parent folder (i.e. ~/kicad_plugins/) and run

     $ python -m action_viafence --help # Show help
-    $ python -m action_viafence --test simple-test # starts the simple-test testcase and shows it on the screen
+    $ python -m action_viafence --verbose --test simple-test # starts the simple-test testcase and shows it on the screen
+    $ python -m action_viafence --runtests # runs all test cases in the `tests` subdirectory